Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Experiments

+In addition, we select similar cases within each training mini-batch.
+As shown in Table~\ref{tab:ablation}, extending the retrieval to the entire training dataset (\ie DOCA: batch $\rightarrow$ dataset) does not lead to further performance improvement.
+We speculate that the degradation mainly stems from the increased easy positive pairs introduced by global dataset retrieval.
+Specifically, DOCA relies on disease-level similarity to form positive/negative pairs.
+At the dataset scale, given a query case, its similar cases might be concentrated to a few highly homogeneous cases that are very similar in visual and textual patterns.
+In contrast, the positive pairs in batch sampling tend to be more diverse and challenging, so aligning them requires the model to learn and capture disease-relevant semantics.
+Therefore, global dataset retrieval can make DOCA focus on aligning easy cases, thereby reducing the difficulty of contrastive learning and limiting its ability to learn disease-relevant semantics.

+In Figure~\ref{fig:threshold_variation} (a) we report the model performance under different similarity threshold $\tau$ used for selecting clinically relevant cases.
+The results show that the best performance is achieved when $\tau = 0.60$.

+We vary the loss weights ($\lambda_1$ and $\lambda_2$) for the disease classification loss and the disease-oriented contrastive learning loss and report the performance in Figure~\ref{fig:threshold_variation} (b) and (c).
+We can observe that the best performance occurs when $\lambda_1=1$ and $\lambda_2=0.5$, which is our default setting.

-\textbf{Clinical quality reinforcement learning.} First, when we omit the CQRL process, in Tab.~\ref{tab:ablation} we find that the model's RadCliQ performance worsens significantly by 0.158, validating its effectiveness.
+\textbf{Clinical quality reinforcement learning.} We further evaluate the advantage of our clinical quality reinforcement learning (CQRL) scheme.
+When we omit the CQRL process, in Table~\ref{tab:ablation} we find that the model's RadCliQ performance worsens significantly by 0.193, validating the effectiveness of enhancing the MLLM with report knowledge.

-\emph{Reward function in RL.} The reward function in the RL can also be of other forms, \eg BLEU4.
-In the Tab.~\ref{tab:ablation}, we find that the model's BLEU4 performance can improve by 0.5\% when we replace RadCliQ with BLEU4, but the results on other metrics significantly decline, suggesting the model is biased during the RL.
-In contrast, if we compare between w/o CQRL and LM-RRG in Tab.~\ref{tab:ablation}, by adding RL with RadCliQ, not only the result on RadCliQ is improved, the results on other metrics are remained or even improved, suggesting an unbiased performance gain by the model.
+\emph{Reward function in RL.} The reward function in the RL can be of other forms, \eg BLEU4.
+In the Table~\ref{tab:ablation}, we find that the model's performance on BLEU4 can be improved by 0.005 when we replace RadCliQ with BLEU4, but the results on other metrics significantly decline, suggesting that the model is biased by specifically optimizing on BLEU4.
+In contrast, if we compare between w/o CQRL and MLLM-RRG in Table~\ref{tab:ablation}, by adding RL with RadCliQ, not only the result on RadCliQ is improved, the results on other metrics are also improved.
+The results suggest that our model can improve the clinical quality of generated reports during CQRL.

-\emph{Adaptive $\lambda_{KL}$.} In the RL learning, if we change the $\lambda_{KL}$ to a fixed value of 1 (Tab.~\ref{tab:ablation}: use fixed $\lambda_{KL}=1$), it will result in a slight performance decrease, validating the usage of the adaptive $\lambda_{KL}$.
+\emph{Adaptive $\lambda_{KL}$.} In the RL learning, if we change $\lambda_{KL}$ in Eqn.~\ref{equ8} to a fixed value of 1 (Table~\ref{tab:ablation}: w/ fixed $\lambda_{KL}$), it will result in a performance decrease, validating the usage of the adaptive $\lambda_{KL}$.

+We also vary the controlling threshold $\theta$ in Eqn.~\ref{eq:9} for the adaptive KL weight and report the performance in Figure.~\ref{fig:threshold_variation} (d).
+We can observe that the best performance occurs when $\theta$ equals to 0.4, which is our default setting.